gaoming96/TorchFlow/playground/Readme.md

 If we use vanilla GAN to construct high resolution, it can't converge because of mode collapse.

 #### Mode collapse
+Real-life data distributions are multimodal.
+For example, in MNIST, there are 10 major modes from digit ‘0’ to digit ‘9’.
+If generator only generates digit '6', it is called mode collapse.

 Mode collapse is when the generator generates a limited diversity of samples, or even the same sample, regardless of the input.

 This means there exists a single fixed point that the generator thinks is the most optimal point to generate regardless of whatever input noise we feed it.